Philodendron Pink Princess Care Guide

 The best fertiliser to use for Pink Princess Philodendron would be a balanced all purpose fertiliser diluted to half strength.
 Slow release fertilisers are a great alternative to liquid fertilisers.

-If you’re using a slow release fertiliser, you should follow the directions on the packet.
 A sign that your Philodendron Pink Princess might be lacking nutrients is slow growth and small leaves.
-You should try and avoid cheap fertilisers that are high in salt.

 Another thing you need to look out for when fertilizing your house plants is over-fertilizing.
 Over-fertilizing your Philodendron Pink Princess can burn the roots and foliage.